toddledev/documentation/docs/04-get-started/01-overview/index.md

 Nordcraft provides a flexible and intuitive development environment for building applications.

-# Dashboard
+## Dashboard

+When launching Nordcraft, you'll land on the Nordcraft dashboard.

 ![Dashboard|16/9](dashboard.webp)

-The Nordcraft dashboard includes three key sections:
+The dashboard includes three key sections:

 1. **Start building**: Quick action to start a [new project](/get-started/create-a-project) or solve challenges to explore Nordcraft features
 2. **Recent activity**: Quick access to your recently edited projects